-Required Video Essays: The Video Essays provide applicants with an additional opportunity to demonstrate what they will bring to our vibrant Kellogg community – in an interactive way.
-Each applicant will complete three short video essay questions.
+Required Video Essays: The Video Essay is one component of the application and provides you with an additional opportunity to demonstrate what you will bring to our vibrant Kellogg community – in an interactive way.
+You will respond to several short video essay questions.
 The questions are designed to bring to life the person we have learned about on paper.

-There are 10 practice questions which candidates can complete as many times as they like to get comfortable with the format and technology.
-The practice questions and experience will simulate the actual video essay experience, so this is meant to be a useful tool and help applicants feel prepared.
+There are practice questions you may complete as many times as you like to get comfortable with the format and technology.
+The practice questions and experience will simulate the actual video essay experience, so this is meant to be a useful tool to help you feel prepared.

-Candidates will have 20 seconds to think about their question and up to 1 minute to give their response.
+You will have 20 seconds to think about the question and up to one minute to give your response.

 The “get to know you” question will be about a topic you know very well—you!
 Kellogg refers to this question as an “icebreaker,” so imagine meeting someone for the first time at a party or other event.
 Similar questions to what you might ask each other in the process of getting acquainted are what you can very likely expect from Kellogg.
 Examples we can imagine are “What is your favorite book and why?,” “If you unexpectedly had 24 work-free hours, how would you spend them?,” and (as Kellogg itself offers on its site) “If you could live anywhere in the world for a year, where would it be and why?”
 Although we are going to assume that you already know yourself pretty well, these types of queries sometimes require a moment or two of thought before a clear answer can be offered.
 So take some time to imagine these sorts of questions (you can even Google “icebreaker questions” to find lists of general examples) and practice delving into your personality in this way.
 Who knows, you might even learn something new about yourself in the process!